Tom Cruise Has Nuclear Meltdown After Crew Breaks COVID-19 Protocol On Set [Audio]

 Tom Cruise goes on an epic rant on the Mission Impossible set after staff breaks COVID protocols.

 With COVID-19 still running wild, it’s possible anything business-related can be derailed with one positive case, and furthermore, every day working could be the last if lockdowns come back into play.
-Movie sets have suffered the start production, stop production, resume production COVID treatment throughout this year–Like on The Batman set, Robert Pattinson contracted COVID-19, which caused some serious delays.
+Movie sets have suffered the start production, stop production, resume production COVID treatment throughout this year–Like on The Batman set when Robert Pattinson contracted COVID-19, which caused some serious delays.

 Yesterday a rant surfaced from actor Tom Cruise about his Mission Impossible crew breaking protocols.
 According to TMZ, Tom’s movie is being watched closely to see if it’s possible to film under these conditions and keep Hollywood open.